Smithsonian/Compositae-COS-workflow/README.md

 The MIT License should included with the project.
 If not, it can be found at: http://opensource.org/licenses/mit-license.php

-Copyright (C) 2013 Jennifer R. Mandel and Rishi R. Masalia
+Copyright (C) 2013 Jennifer R. Mandel & Rishi R. Masalia